 A copy of the Department's policy framework regarding information sharing is available at Information Sharing Between Government Agencies.

 Level 10, 141 St Georges Terrace

 PERTH WA 6000

 Fax: (08) 9264 1599

 PERTH WA 6850

-To avoid the usual busy times consider visiting the Perth Registry between 8.30am - 10am or 2pm - 4pm.
+To avoid the usual busy times consider visiting the Perth Registry between 8:30am to 10am or 2pm to 4pm.